vanessasickles/2025-portfolio-11ty/src/projects/portfolio-site.md

 Big shoutouts to the following 11ty community plugins for making it so that I didn't have to reinvent the wheel on some wonderful QOL features:
 - [eleventy-plugin-icons](https://github.com/uncenter/eleventy-plugin-icons) for giving an easy template shortcode to import SVG icons inline into content, as I try to avoid Font Awesome like the plague nowadays for personal projects
 - [markdown-it-anchor](https://github.com/valeriangalliat/markdown-it-anchor) for automatically generating anchor links for headings
-- [eleventy-plugin-toc](https://github.com/jdsteinbach/eleventy-plugin-toc) for automatically generating a table of contents based off of those anchored headings, because i'm an absolute sucker for anything that makes it easier to skim the content of a page
+- [eleventy-plugin-toc](https://github.com/jdsteinbach/eleventy-plugin-toc) for automatically generating a table of contents based off of those anchored headings, because I'm an absolute sucker for anything that makes it easier to skim the content of a page
+- [eleventy-plugin-syntaxhighlight](https://github.com/11ty/eleventy-plugin-syntaxhighlight) for syntax highlighting for code blocks, as well as the [prism-duotone-sea theme](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-duotone-sea.css) that I modified to my site's palette.

 It was fun to check out v4 of TailwindCSS and see how much the framework has grown.
 I remember having to edit a several-thousand-line commented file of theme variables in older Tailwind projects, so it was nice to be able to easily override and add utilities with the `@theme` and `@utility` directives.